 A limited number of part-time jobs in various departments throughout the College are available to Spoon River College students.
 Information from the FAFSA is used to determine eligibility for work through this program.
 Students are paid the federal minimum wage for up to 20 hours per week of work, depending on their need and the type of work available.
 Minimum enrollment of six credit hours is required to maintain eligibility for this program.
 Students must also meet Standards of Academic Progress to maintain eligibility.
-Federal Work-Study applications for this program are available online at www.src.edu/employment.
+Federal Work-Study applications for this program are available online.